Last Updated on May 29, 2024 by Soumya

 Lisbon has some really long bridges.

-Vasco da Gama Bridge that opened in 1998 is 7.6 miles (12 km) long.
+Vasco da Gama Bridge, which opened in 1998, is 7.6 miles (12 km) long.
 It is the longest bridge in the European Union and the second longest in Europe.

 25th April Bridge, another major Lisbon landmark, is also pretty long.
 In fact, this is the longest suspension bridge in Europe.